Oatbar - desktop bar for X11 and Wayland

 underline_color = ""

-correctly for all separators will make partial panel
+Setting separator_type correctly for all separators will make partial panel

-disappearing if all real blocks are hidden via show_if_matches
+disappearing if all real blocks are hidden via show_if_matches.

 Blocks